SmalkiGroove/heroes-expansion/doc/HEROES.md

 __ERUINA :__
 Coven Mistress - Sorcerer

-• Shadow Witches in hero's army have a chance to make a free additional shot at the hero's current target.
+• Shadow Witches in hero's army have a chance to make a free additional shot at the hero's spell target.
-• Their mana is refreshed each turn of the hero in combat.
+• Their mana has a chance to be totally refreshed each turn of the hero in combat.

 Starting Skills
 • Arcanism